vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 We represent both the ColBERT and the dense query encoder in Vespa using Vespa's support for inference and [ranking with ONNX](https://docs.vespa.ai/en/onnx.html) models.
-In this case we don't rank any documents directly with the ONNX model but we use the support to make a single pass through them to obtain the embedding vector for nearest neighbor search and the colbert query tensor representation for re-ranking.
+In this case we don't rank any documents directly with the ONNX model but we use the support to make a single pass through them to obtain the embedding vector for nearest neighbor search and the ColBERT query tensor representation for re-ranking.

 We plug the model into the Vespa serving architecture using a *query* document type which is empty as it's only used to represent the query encoder models